Introduction

 Common Skin Disease

 The first and the most common skin disease among Dachshunds is Acanthosis nigricans – skin pigmentation disorder.
-Some skin areas begin to darken and get thicker, and this disease may cause some additional unpleasant skin issue also known as seborrhea.
+Some skin areas begin to darken and get thicker, and this disease may cause some additional unpleasant skin issues also known as seborrhea.
 Moreover, Acanthosis nigricans is considered to be incurable and the first signs of the illness appear when a Dachshund is still a puppy.

 Dachshunds, as well as some other dog breeds, are predisposed to Malassezia dermatitis (a yeast infection).
 This skin condition can appear by itself or as a result of Acanthosis nigricans diseases.
-The disease manifests itself in the form of skin itchy rash, that soon progresses to skin thickening and dermatologic foul-smelling infections.
+The disease manifests itself in the form of a skin itchy rash, that soon progresses to skin thickening and dermatologic foul-smelling infections.

 Hormone Related Skin Problems

 Senior Dachshunds may suffer from Thyroid Deficiency.
 The first symptoms often involve skin issues, including dryness, recurrent infections, skin thickening and hair loss.
-The only one remedy is hormonal replacement therapy.
+The only remedy is hormonal replacement therapy.

 Skin Diseases Caused by Protozoaires, Ectoparasites and Insects